 People living in these conditions often have no official residence rights, and are therefore excluded from governmental services.
 Migrants who have moved to the city are also socially isolated which makes it harder for them to find work or seek support in times of need.
 Children are often forced to drop out of school because parents cannot afford the fees, or they need to work and earn some money to contribute to the family income.
 These children can be seen on the streets scavenging for discarded vegetables and other rubbish to sell on, or selling small goods such as newspapers or lottery tickets.

 Providing loving care to children and a future for young people

 The social and economic conditions in Vietnam's largest city make the work of our organisation particularly important.
 The provision of family-based care, education, and support into adulthood has continued to improve the lives of people who lack even the most basic means to earn a living or to ensure their children can receive an education.

 Playing football with friends (photo: SOS archives)

-If children can no longer live with their families, they can find a loving home in one of the SOS families where they grow up with their sisters and brothers.
-Every child has a "Child Development Plan" which is prepared in consultation with the child and the SOS mother.
+Care for children who cannot live with their families: If children can no longer live with their families, they can find a loving home in one of the SOS families where they grow up with their sisters and brothers.
+Every child has a "Child Development Plan" which is prepared in consultation with the child and the SOS parent.

-Young children from the neighbourhood attend the SOS Kindergarten, which can look after up to 180 children.
+Education: Young children from the neighbourhood attend the SOS Kindergarten, which can look after up to 190 children.
 The provision of day-care is particularly valued by those parents who go to work - they know their children are being cared for by professionals.